threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 # Transferring TFT between Stellar and BSC

+## Bridge UI

+The easiest way is to use the  user interface for transfers using the bridge at <https://bridge.bsc.threefold.io/>.

+More technical details on how to transfer without the UI are explained below.

 ## From BSC to Stellar

 The `withdraw` method must be called on contract **0x8f0FB159380176D324542b3a7933F0C2Fd0c2bbf** with the following parameters: